adammccormack/CV/README.md

 **Entertainment Intelligence(Freelance)** - Aug 21 to Nov 21

 - Developed and re-designed client’s bespoke app user interface and user experience.
-- Collaborated in a small team and with client dev team to ensure requirements were met.
+- Collaborated in a small team and with the client, and dev team to ensure requirements were met.

 ### **Admissions Officer** ###